"Do to others as you would have them do to you." — Luke 6:31 (NIV)

-I had many fake friends over the years and wanted a solid group of good friends too, but I had to first become a good friend.
+I had many fake friends over the years and learned that I had to become a good friend if I wanted some.

-One of the most important things that you could do, next to giving your life to God, is joining Him in His work.
-Are you praying for things but not putting in the effort to become the kind of person who can receive the things you're praying for?
+One of the most important things you can do, next to giving your life to Christ, is joining Him in His work.
+Are you praying for things but not becoming the kind of person who can receive the things you're praying for?

 What kind of friend are you?
-You may or may not have always been a good friend, but God can mold you into a great friend.
+You may or may not have always been a good friend, but let God mold you into a great friend.

 "And I am certain that God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns." - Philippians 1:6

 May God's Word be a continual source of hope and truth for your soul.